abaalmufry/arabic-custom-102-xkb/README.md

 ## License

-This project is released under the GNU General Public License v3.0 (GPL-3.0).
+This project is released under the : MIT License.

 See the LICENSE file for details.